Chinz/slate_apidocs/source/index.html.md

 # Introduction to Framework for Open Distributed Manageability

-  Managing a multitude of IT infrastructure devices of different make and type has never been easy, especially, when they exist across multiple data centers.
+  Managing a multitude of IT infrastructure devices of different make and type is something of a task, especially, when they exist across multiple data centers.

-The FODIM \(Framework for Open Distributed Manageability\) RESTful API offers a simple and effective solution for IT infrastructure manageability: it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.
+The FODIM \(Framework for Open Distributed Manageability\) RESTful API is a simple and effective solution which significantly reduces this workload: it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.

  The FODIM RESTful API is a programming interface enabling easy and secure management of wide range of IT infrastructure equipment distributed across multiple data centers.

-It exposes RESTful APIs that are architected as per Redfish Scalable Platforms API specification v1.4.0 DSP0266.
+It exposes RESTful APIs that are designed as per Redfish Scalable Platforms API specification v1.4.0 DSP0266.

 ## Key benefits of FODIM

 - **Simplifies lifecycle management of southbound infrastructure**: FODIM allows you to group southbound resources into one aggregate and modify them collectively.
 It also performs a detailed inventory of southbound resources and offers an aggregated access it.

-- **Scalable**: leveraging the resource aggregation capability of FODIM, you can manage a wide range of different southbound devices alike(from stand-alone servers to rack mount and bladed environments to large scale server environments).
+- **Scalable**: leveraging the resource aggregation capability of FODIM, you can manage a wide range of different southbound devices(from stand-alone servers to rack mount and bladed environments to large scale server environments).

 - **Simplifies interaction of northbound clients with southbound systems**: FODIM offers a protocol independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.